Mapping Africa Transformations

 Security

 Instability is on the rise in the Sahel and West Africa.
 Violent events and civilian casualties are increasing.
 Our tools help policy makers to better understand the geography of violence which leads to better designed, place-based and contextualised policies.
-Security is analysed under three dimensions: i) the Spatial Conflict Dynamics indicator (SCDi); ii) borders and iii) urban/rural.
+Security is analysed under four dimensions: i) the Spatial Conflict Dynamics indicator; ii) conflict networks; iii) borders and iv) urban/rural.

 Despite rapid urbanisation, violence remains predominantly rural in West Africa.
 More than 40% of all events and fatalities recorded between 2000-22 occurred in rural areas, located in the outskirts of intermediary cities.
 When violence does occur in urban areas, it is more frequent in small urban agglomerations of less than 100 000 inhabitants rather than in medium or large urban areas.